 ISO 800 280mm f/13 1/400sec Canon 5D MK III w/ PL

 The lake at Grand Haven was extremely frozen over, hills of ice were flowing beyond the horizon and piled high along the shore.
 In fact, I couldn't tell where the beach ended and where the ice began.
 Well, except for the ice that was gently waving beneath my feet.
-I heard creaking as I was walking down the ice and looked out to see that the patch of ice I was walking along was splitting into smaller ice burgs as the lake slowly rippled the ice.
-Walking out there was worth it though, the photo above was taken from the furthest point that I walked out, just to the edge of where ice met the vast water of Lake Michigan.
+I heard creaking as I was walking and looked out to see that the patch of ice I was walking along was splitting into smaller fragments as the lake slowly rippled the ice.
+Walking out there was worth it though, the photo above was taken from the furthest point that I walked; the edge of where ice met the vast water of Lake Michigan.

 ISO 800 185mm f/9.0 1/640sec Canon 5D MK III w/ PL